 - Eat smaller meals to help lessen the incidence of cramping and diarrhea.

-- Low fat and high carbohydrate meals such as pasta, rice, and whole grain breads may help IBS symptoms (unless you have celiac disease).
+- Low fat and high carbohydrate meals such as pasta, rice, and whole-grain bread may help IBS symptoms (unless you have celiac disease).

 What other lifestyle changes help soothe IBS-D symptoms?

-In addition to dietary changes, there are some healthy habits that may also help reduce IBS symptoms.
+In addition to dietary changes, some healthy habits may also help reduce IBS symptoms.

 - Maintain good physical fitness to improve bowel function and help reduce stress.

 - Exercise regularly.